python/cpython/Doc/library/argparse.rst

 actions, the dest_ value is used directly, and for optional argument actions, the dest_ value is uppercased.
 So, a single positional argument with ``dest='bar'`` will that argument will be referred to as ``bar``.
-A single optional argument ``--foo`` that should be followed by a single command-line arg will be referred to as ``FOO``.
+A single optional argument ``--foo`` that should be followed by a single command-line argument will be referred to as ``FOO``.
 An example::

    >>> parser = argparse.ArgumentParser()